 In the end, I got it right even if it took me forever!
 The author has a very good tutorial on how to do exactly this, and it works, but the process is too long to describe here.
-Funny thing: in the end, I did not use the digitized design, I liked better the embroidery on red velvet I showed above.
+Funny thing: in the end, I did not use the digitized design, I liked better the embroidery on the red velvet I showed above.

 However, IT IS NOT THE PROGRAM’S FAULT that it took me long.
 I own now at least three other programs that do the same thing (digitize embroidery from images): Palette 11 from Babylock (equivalent to PE Design 11, the latest version at the time of this writing, which cost over $1000) and two built-in versions of the program that came with my newest embroidery machines.

-Guess what: nether of the three is very easy to use, so I use them very sparingly.
+Guess what: neither of the three is very easy to use, so I use them very sparingly.
 I don’t have fun working on the computer, I have fun making nice things, so I prefer to spend $10 to BUY a design and only modify it slightly.
 But the comparison of the $20 EDS software with the much more expensive ones made me appreciate the complexity of the program.

-I fully recommend get this program first, if you want to explore the world of embroidery, before shelling out the big $$.
+I fully recommend getting this program first, if you want to explore the world of embroidery, before shelling out the big $$.
 You may find out in the end – as I did – that you do not want, or do not have the time, to digitize!

 >> Check my tutorial Machine Embroidery on Leather

-By the way, I would LOVE to hear from your experience, is it only me who is frustrated with the effort needed to digitize?
+By the way, I would LOVE to hear your experience, is it only me who is frustrated with the effort needed to digitize?

 I did use the EDS software extensively for combining designs.
 The program is good at this and I consider the $20 I spent (remember, it was long ago) a good expense even if only for this reason.
-You can easily rotate and combine designs, and while the rotation in itself is not remarkable – after all you can always rotate the fabric in the hoop – the ability to combine designs so rotated is good.
+You can easily rotate and combine designs, and while the rotation in itself is not remarkable – after all, you can always rotate the fabric in the hoop – the ability to combine designs so rotated is good.

-Here is a series of three images showing how I loaded a design, rotated it 90 degrees than combined it with the same design to create a new one.
+Here is a series of three images showing how I loaded a design, rotated it 90 degrees then combined it with the same design to create a new one.
 This is of course only a short demo, it took me probably less than one minute to do all this.